ryanleejeon/Nike_Passion_Project/README.md

 You can see this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to work with Markdown language for adding features into this website.
 This includes how to add headers, organization (e.g., bullets or lists), tables, and images.
 It also includes how to add code to a website.

+*Note that for images, you will need to place the image file in a place that it can be referenced and called.
+I would suggest the github repo might be a good solution.
+Often, I make an images folder and can call the raw images file.

 ### Notebooks

 You can use a website to host notebooks.
 First, you'll want to get the "raw" url from Github where your notebook is stored.
 Then, navigate to https://nbviewer.jupyter.org and paste that URL.
 The result will be a new generated URL that hosts your notebook.
 This can be a [link](https://nbviewer.jupyter.org/github/isu-abe/516x/blob/master/module2/bootcamp/notebooks/nocode/Module%20IIB%20-%20Python%20Basics%20-%20no%20code.ipynb) in your website.